microsoft/fluentui/rfcs/convergence/ending-ie11-support.md

 [Microsoft has officially announced a deadline to end IE11 support for M365 Apps](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666).
 This comes at a time where the market share of IE11 has [dropped to below 1%](https://caniuse.com/usage-table).

-One of the major goals of the convergence project in Fluent v9, is to address past drawbacks and issues with both Fabric v8 and Northstar v0 and improve the experience for web developers at Microsoft.
+One of the major goals of the convergence project in Fluent v9, is to address past drawbacks and issues with both `@fluentui/react` and `@fluentui/react-northstar` and improve the experience for web developers at Microsoft.
 This has given an opportunity for the team to take a step back, look at the fundamentals and rethink our support for IE11.